SiddharthEngineer23/CC_NA/README.md

 This repository contains several methods and analyses for historical climate change policy data.
 Our main model splits countries and policies into a bipartite graph where edges represent the participation of countries in specific policies.
 From that, we will try out the following analysis methods:
-- Temporally calculating various graphwide metrics (from 1985-present) (TODO - copy source)
+- Temporally calculating various graphwide metrics (from 1985-present)
-- Change point analysis (TODO - copy source)
+- Change point detection
-- Converting bipartite model into an influence graph to calculate influence-passivity values (TODO - copy source)
+- Converting bipartite model into an influence graph to calculate influence-passivity values

 ### Setup